 14. Etekcity 749 Infrared Thermometer Lasergrip

-The Etekcity laser infrared thermometer is a totally different thermometer measuring the temperature by the infrared laser.
-Without touching the object or the liquid directly, you can avoid the heat.
+The Etekcity laser infrared thermometer is a different thermometer that measures temperature using an infrared laser.
+You can avoid the heat by not touching the object or the liquid directly.

 The widest temperature range among the listed devices can be used for many purposes, with accuracy up to a tenth of a degree.
-You can test the baked candy, the candle liquid, the grilled food, boiling water, and oil.
+You can test baked candy, candle liquid, grilled food, boiling water, and oil.
 However, this product is not suitable for humans.

 You aim the gun at the liquid, press the measurement trigger, and receive a reading.
 The suggested distance for the optimal result is 14.17 inches (36cm).
 The gun automatically holds the last temperature measured for you.